 Your resin creations should be hard and sturdy.
 If not, chances are the measurements of resin and hardener was not exact or the mixing was not thorough.
 I had a few of these incidents where I ended up with soft and bendable resin creations and it can be really frustrating.

 Now remember, resin requires time, dedication and lots of practice.
 But once you get it right, I guarantee you will want to keep creating with it!
 Please share and tag me with your creations!
 I can’t wait to see them!

-More Resin for Beginners Inspiration
+More Resin for Beginners Resources